vincehacks/Java-Spring/README.md

 #### MVC - Model View Controller
 - An architectural design pattern
-- Means of separating the presenation (view) from the business logic (model) with an itermediary (controller)
+- Means of separating the presentation (view) from the business logic (model) with an itermediary (controller)
 - Used in most UI situations
 - **Model** (Logic)
 	- Data that is being modified and used
-	- Often service that does the modifiying is included
+	- Often service that does the modifying is included
 - **View**
-	- The code that dynmically define what goes to the user
+	- The code that dynamically define what goes to the user
 - **Controller**
 	- Maps to view and model
 - From an architectural standpoint, these are likely components of classes